 Rivers Alive at Mill Creek Nature Center

 Bring your loppers, pruners, bow saws, and/or clippers and join GWF staff and volunteers as we remove trash, debris, and invasive Chinese privet from the Mill Creek wetland.
-Please wear closed-toe shoes and long pants, and bring gloves, water, and insect repellent.
-Limited Chick-fil-a coupons and t-shirts available.
-At 11am, participants are treated to an informative and educational presentation from a local naturalist.
+Please wear closed-toe shoes and long pants, and bring gloves, water, sunscreen, and insect repellent.

 Newton County Rivers Alive